arahlin/qpoint/docs/quickstart.rst

 Otherwise, for developement work, clone the repository (`<https://github.com/arahlin/qpoint>`_) and install manually::

-  $ python setup.py install
+  $ pip install .

 Or, if installing on a shared machine::

-  $ python setup.py install --user
+  $ pip install --user .

 Examples
 --------